-The Phase 3 Application must include, at a minimum, all biannual progress reports and annual compliance reports submitted pursuant to this program, relevant information from wildfire mitigation plan filings and compliance reports, and the following project data presented in Table 1 for the requested recovery period.21 The project data that supports the program recorded cost values requested for recovery shall be provided in tabular format in a sortable Excel spreadsheet.
+The Phase 3 Application must include, at a minimum, all biannual progress reports and annual compliance reports submitted pursuant to this program, relevant information from wildfire mitigation plan filings and compliance reports, and the following program data presented in Table 1 for the requested recovery period.22 The project data that supports the program recorded cost values requested for recovery shall be provided in tabular format in a sortable Excel spreadsheet.
+Additional data requirements for a Phase 3 Application may be included in the Phase 2 Decision.